slakbal/citrix/readme.md

+# THIS PACKAGE WILL NOT BE MAINTAINED ANY LONGER, please move over to the new rewrite: https://github.com/slakbal/gotowebinar

 # Citrix GotoWebinar API Provider for Laravel

 This package is a Citrix GotoWebinar API service provider and facade for Laravel 5.1+.
 It was inspired by [Teodor Talov's Citrix API wrapper package](https://github.com/teodortalov/citrix).